For Applicants | Frequently Asked Questions|

 What is the duration of a PEER award?

-.
+near the end of the original grant term.
 The program managers will consider the justification provided and the awardee’s previous progress on the project in deciding whether to authorize an extension.

 Do pre-proposals need to be submitted in English?